wolochowp/ansible/roles/mikrotik/mikrotik_backup/README.md

   - MikroTik has direct access to the remote SFTP server.
   - You want to avoid storing backups temporarily on the Ansible controller.
 - ✅ Advantage: More efficient in environments where MikroTik has network access to the destination.
-- 🔒 Supports password or key-based SFTP auth.
+- 🔒 Supports password or key-based SFTP authentication.

 #### 2. **Indirect Transfer** (`direct_transfer: false`)